24 June 2026

 Over the last two decades, I must have acquired at least a couple of thousand Euros worth of electronics test equipment.
 Collecting test equipment, most like-minded individuals would consider understandable, after all, who doesn't like tinkering.
 But measuring equipment without components to measure stuff off of, is of no use to a tinkerer, so add to that a few thousand more Euros worth of components to the bill of acquired goodies - while knowing all the while that 99% of them I will never use!
 But, as the saying goes, "possession is nine-tenths of the law", and I'd rather possess, when the possession is needed - never mind that most of the unused possessions will eventually end up in a skip at some time in the future.

-In my head, I poopoo'ed the potentiometer solution, mainly because on my PSU, both supplies fluctuated badly, despite, by my reckoning, the right-hand side having been the main work-horse, the left having had sparse usage.
+In my head, I poo-poo'ed the potentiometer solution, mainly because on my PSU, both supplies fluctuated badly, despite, by my reckoning, the right-hand side having been the main work-horse, the left having had sparse usage.
 So caps it was, I decided, and promptly ordered some.
 But, as an afterthought, I added a bag of assorted pots to the BOM, just in case...

 And there both lay, gathering dust, for the best part of two years - enough time, that I had even forgotten about having ordered the pots!
 By this time, the voltage fluctuations had gotten so bad, that I had grown fearful of damaging circuits I was powering it with.
-A capacitor-swap was the first thing I tried, and that proved to have zero effect.
+The capacitor-swap was the first thing I tried, and that proved to have zero effect.
 I was chuffed to discover, on rummaging around my boxes of components, the bag of pots I had ordered.
 Long story short, the potentiometers proved to have been the culprits!
 Once replaced, both supplies returned to being fluctuation-free - RESULT!

 Wee!